European Initiative: EMCI

 In this context, management quality becomes a critical differentiator.
 Without it, ambition will continue to outpace delivery.
 With it, Europe can translate strategy into sustained competitive advantage.

-If you work in policy, research, or industry and want to contribute to this work, reach out here.
+If you work in policy, research, or industry and want to engage with this agenda, reach out here.

 Why management quality is economic infrastructure